Adam Goldstein

 Bio/Description

-Adam Goldstein is an Assistant Professor jointly appointed in the Department of Sociology and The Princeton School of Public and International Affairs.
+Adam Goldstein is an Associate Professor jointly appointed in the Department of Sociology and The Princeton School of Public and International Affairs.
 He currently holds the Ralph O. Glendinning University Preceptorship.
 Prior to coming to Princeton he earned a PhD in Sociology from the University of California at Berkeley and was a Robert Wood Johnson Post-Doctoral Scholar in Health Policy Research at Harvard.
 His areas of interest include economic sociology, organizations, and social stratification.
 His current research examines the social consequences of financial capitalism for institutions, households, organizations, and inequality in the United States.

 Selected Publications

 Schneiberg, Marc, Adam Goldstein and Matt Kraatz.
-Forthcoming.
+2023.
 “Embracing Market Liberalism?
 Community Embeddedness, Associationalism and Mutual Conversions to Stock Company Form.”
-American Sociological Review.
+American Sociological Review 88(1):53-85. https://doi.org/10.1177/00031224221138079

 Goldstein, Adam and James F. Wharam.
 2022.
 “Choose the Plan That’s Right for You: Devolved Choice as Class-Biased Institutional Change in Employer-Sponsored Health Insurance.”
-Sociological Science. https://doi.org/10.15195/v9.a10
+Sociological Science 9. https://doi.org/10.15195/v9.a10

 Goldstein, Adam and Tod Hamilton.
 2022.
-“Dog Whistles and Work Hours: The Political Activation of Labor Market Discrimination” Sociological Science. https://doi.org/10.15195/v9.a3
+“Dog Whistles and Work Hours: The Political Activation of Labor Market Discrimination” Sociological Science 9. https://doi.org/10.15195/v9.a3

 Fligstein, Neil and Adam Goldstein.
 2022.
 “The Legacy of Shareholder Value Capitalism.”
 Annual Review of Sociology 48. https://doi.org/10.1146/annurev-soc-030420-120827